007 MAGAZINE - The World's Foremost James Bond Resource!

 Paul Stassino and Claudine Auger | Peter Hunt's name on reverse of still in Thunderball (1965)

 Thunderball editor Peter Hunt made a brief ‘cameo’ in the film in the form of a rubber stamp bearing the details ‘HUNT PHOTO INC. BAY STREET, NASSAU’ appearing on the back of François Derval's MI6 file photograph handed out to all ‘00’ agents in the film.
 The names on the back of the Hunt Inc. photograph are hand-written by Thunderball director Terence Young!
-The photograph of Paul Stassino and Claudine Auger was photographed on a soundstage at Pinewood Studios, with the pair sitting on one of the beach loungers previously seen during the Pinewood shot Fontainebleau Hotel sequence at the beginning of Goldfinger (1964).
+The photograph of Paul Stassino and Claudine Auger was photographed on a soundstage at Pinewood Studios, with the pair sitting on one of the beach loungers previously seen during the Pinewood shot Fontainebleau Hotel sequence at the beginning of Goldfinger (1964), and later owned by Daily Express James Bond comic strip artist john McLusky!
 After editing the first five James Bond films [and serving as second-unit director on You Only Live Twice (1967)], Peter Hunt made his directorial debut with On Her Majesty's Secret Service (1969) starring one-time James Bond George Lazenby.
 Hunt also appears in an uncredited cameo as the reflection seen in the Universal Exports sign as the first image of the film after the opening gun barrel sequence (pictured below right).

 Editor Peter Hunt & cameo appearance in On Her Majesty's Secret Service (1969)